The gravitational field

 and the torsion field corresponds to the gravitomagnetic field.
 In the weak

-gravitational field limit the specified quantities are included in the
+gravitational field limit the specified quantities are included in equations of

 The gravitational field strength